joemasilotti/masilotti.com/_posts/2021-01-28-xctest-name-readability.md

 }
 ```

 The code should look pretty similar to the example above but with two major differences.
-We are wrapping everything in “test” and ignoring the return value.
+We are wrapping everything in "test" and ignoring the return value.
 This cleans up our call site quite a bit.

 ```swift
 class TestCase: XCTestCase {